theangryangel/prtg-addons/Notifications/Send-IRCCatMessage.md

 ## Usage

-	* Save this script to the folder Program Files (x86)\PRTG Network Monitor\Custom Sensors\Notications
+	* Save this script to the folder Program Files (x86)\PRTG Network Monitor\Notifications

 	* Create or alter an existing notification, and enable execute program